Tamang Panahon: Production and airing

-"Tamang Panahon," being an Eat Bulaga! episode, is produced by TAPE Inc. with Antonio P. Tuviera as its producer and Malou Choa-Fagar as the overall in-charge of production.
+As with the rest of Eat Bulaga, "Tamang Panahon" was produced by TAPE Inc. with Antonio P. Tuviera as producer and Malou Choa-Fagar as the overall in-charge of production.
 It was directed by Poochie Rivera with all the regular crew and production team of Eat Bulaga! including Jenny Ferre as its creative head.
-This event was hosted by its regular hosts, which headlined by Tito Sotto, Vic Sotto, and Joey de Leon.
-The rest of the hosts were Ryan Agoncillo, Michael V., Allan K., Keempee de Leon, Jimmy Santos, Anjo Yllana, Pauleen Luna, Julia Clarete, Sam YG, Patricia Tumulak, Jose Manalo, Wally Bayola, Paolo Ballesteros, Alden Richards, Maine Mendoza, Ryzza Mae Dizon, and Baste Granfon.
+This event was hosted by its regular hosts, including headliners Tito Sotto, Vic Sotto, and Joey de Leon as well as Ryan Agoncillo, Michael V., Allan K., Jimmy Santos, Anjo Yllana, Pauleen Luna, Julia Clarete, Sam YG, Patricia Tumulak, Jose Manalo, Wally Bayola, Paolo Ballesteros, Ryzza Mae Dizon, and Baste Granfon.
+Pia Guanio was absent due to a vacation leave.